Skip to Content

 The content on this page has been translated automatically.
 Go to the original page.

-Types of legal aid implementers
+Types of legal aid providers

-Who carries out legal aid?
+Who provides legal aid?

-Insurer/executor provides legal assistance himself
+Insurer/executor provides legal assistance itself

-Insurer/executor can outsource file
+Insurer/executor can outsource the file

-Customer can choose their own care provider
+Customer can choose his own care provider

 Je kunt deze video alleen afspelen als je onze marketingcookies accepteert.